Dennis Hackethal’s Blog

 You say you don't really want to pay for your internet either, but I think you mean something else.
 I think you mean that if you could have free internet instead of paid internet, you'd choose the free one.
 Yes, of course that would be nice.
 But you did agree to pay your internet provider when you signed up with them.
 You consented.
 You have never consented to the government building roads for you and then billing you for it.
 That happens whether you like it or not.

 The internet provider would only be comparable to the government in this context if they installed the requisite telephone lines at your house, connected them to the internet, and then started billing you for it, even if you never agreed to that.
-And even if you started using the internet they provide—because now that the lines work, you “might as well”—there still wouldn’t be any consent.
+And even if you started using the internet they provide---because now that the lines work, you "might as well"---there still wouldn't be any consent.
 The internet provider forfeited the right to claim consent the moment it decided to go ahead without asking you first.
-It’s not consent if you don’t get a chance to say “no.” Consent requires free choice.
+It's not consent if you don't get a chance to say "no." Consent requires free choice.

 It would be astounding for your internet provider to do such a thing, and in fact, they would be prohibited from doing so.
 But the government, for some reason, is allowed to do that.